 Reasons: metal mould X-ray inspection equipment castings are easy to be cracked, for the metal mould itself does not shrink and the cooling rate is fast.
 It is easy to increase internal stress in the casting, open the hole too early or too late.
 The pouring angle will be too small or too large, and the coating is too large.
 Thickness and other conditions are easy to cause cracking of the casting.
 In addition, the cavity with cracks is also easy to be cracked.

 Cold barrier refers to the surface gap with a straight seam or chamfer, separated by oxide.
 When the cold barrier is serious, it will become "underground".
 Cold barrier often appears on the top wall of x-ray inspection equipment castings, horizontal or vertical thin surfaces, the junction of thick and thin walls or thin auxiliary plates.

-Reasons: metal mold exhaust design is not reasonable; working temperature is too low; paint quality is not good (artificial, material); the position of the runner opening is incorrect; pouring speed is too slow, etc.
+Reasons: metal mould exhaust design is not reasonable; working temperature is too low; paint quality is not good (artificial, material); the position of the runner opening is incorrect; pouring speed is too slow, etc.

 Relatively regular holes are formed on the surface or inside of the casting, and the shape of the holes is consistent with the shape of the sand grains.
-When just out of the mold, we can see the sand embedded in the surface of the X-ray inspection equipment castings, and we can take out the sand grains.
+When just out of the mould, we can see the sand embedded in the surface of the X-ray inspection equipment castings, and we can take out the sand grains.

 Reasons: Sand grains falling from the surface of the core are wrapped in copper liquid and form holes on the surface of the casting.
 The surface of the core is fragile, burnt or not fully cured.
 The size of the core does not match the external mould and will be compressed when the mould is closed.
 Sand cores may break.
 The mould is immersed in graphite water contaminated with sand.
 Sand wiped off between the sand core and runner of the casting ladle is flushed into the cavity with copper water.